Additive Rigidity for Images of Rational Points on Abelian Varieties I: The Simple Case: Introduction

 which is finite onto its image, and do not consider general correspondences between general algebraic groups.
 These restrictions arise from the nature of our method, which is based on a detailed analysis of the fibers of the equation

 inside $A^2$.

+In a related direction, Shkredov \cite{Shk23} studied the multiplicative energy of subsets of algebraic varieties over finite fields.
+While his work concerns multiplicative energy over finite fields, the present paper studies additive energy of abelian varieties over fields of characteristic zero.

+Finally, in another related direction, Caro and Garcia-Fritz \cite{CG25} studied linear relations among the $x$-coordinates of triples of points on elliptic curves.
+Using the uniform Mordell--Lang conjecture, they proved uniform bounds for the number of such relations.
+Their proof also uses an analysis of exceptional geometric configurations together with the uniform Mordell--Lang conjecture.

 Our main Diophantine tool is the uniform Mordell-Lang conjecture proved by Gao, Ge, and K\"{u}hne \cite{GGK21}.
-Historically, this theorem builds on a line of developments beginning with the proof of Mordell-Lang conjecture by Faltings \cite{Fal91,Fal94} and continuing through uniform and quantitative refinements due to David-Philippon \cite{DP07}, Dimitrov-Gao-Habegger \cite{DGH21}, and Gao-Ge-K\"{u}hne \cite{GGK21}.
-The constant appearing in the uniform Mordell-Lang conjecture \cite{GGK21} depends only on the dimension of an abelian variety, the degree of a subvariety, and the rank of a finite-rank subgroup.
+Historically, this theorem builds on a line of developments beginning with the proof of Mordell-Lang conjecture by Faltings \cite{Fal91,Fal94} and continuing through uniform and quantitative refinements due to R\'{e}mond \cite{Rem00}, David--Philippon \cite{DP07}, Dimitrov--Gao--Habegger \cite{DGH21}, and Gao--Ge--K\"{u}hne \cite{GGK21}.
+The constant appearing in the uniform Mordell-Lang conjecture of Gao--Ge--K\"{u}hne \cite{GGK21} depends only on the dimension of an abelian variety, the degree of a subvariety, and the rank of a finite-rank subgroup.

 For a finite subset $X$ of a torsion-free abelian group, the sumset $X+X$ is defined by

 and the energy of $X$ is defined by

 Our main result is the following.